pepperhacking/studiotoolkit/doc/README.md

 STK Python Modules
 ====================

 The stk libraries provide helpers for common functionalities.
-They don't depend on each other.
+They don't depend on each other, and can be integrated in applications.

 Modules: